-President: The duties of the president shall include carrying out the policies of the conference, recommending to the Executive Committee the appointment of all committees, presiding at all conference meetings, including the Executive Committee, establishing the annual goals of the conference.
+President: The duties of the president shall include carrying out the policies of the Conference, recommending to the Executive Committee the appointment of all committees, presiding at all Conference meetings, including meetings of the Executive Committee, and establishing the annual goals of the Conference.
 In the absence of the president, the vice-president shall serve in the president’s stead.
-The president shall be an ex-officio member of all committees, except the nominating committee.
+The president shall be an ex-officio member of all committees, except the

 Vice-President: The duties of the vice-president shall include those usually appertaining to the office and those delegated by the president.

-Treasurer: The treasurer shall receive the dues of the members and keep an accurate record of all money received and of all disbursements, promote the appropriate methods of dues collections to facilitate the recruitment and retention of members, prepare an annual budget and report of finances and submit these for the approval of the membership at the annual meeting.
+Treasurer.
+The treasurer shall receive the dues of the members and keep an accurate record of all money received and of all disbursements, promote the appropriate methods of dues collections to facilitate the recruitment and retention of members, prepare an annual budget and report of finances and submit these for the approval of the membership at the annual Fall meeting of the Conference.
 The treasurer shall preside at meetings and assume responsibility for leadership in the absence or withdrawal of the other officers, and until a new Executive Committee can be elected.

-Member-at-large: The members-at-large shall advise the president as to how he can best fulfill his duties, support the conference in its activities, and serve as voting members of the Executive Committee.
+Members-at-large: The members-at-large shall advise the president as to how he or she can best fulfill presidential duties, support the Conference in its activities, and serve as voting members of the Executive Committee.

 Recall: All members of the Executive Committee are subject to recall.

-- A two-thirds vote of the members at the annual meeting, or by a petition signed by 30% of all members shall cause a recall election to be held within one month.
+- A two-thirds vote of the Conference members at a regularly-scheduled Conference meeting, or by a petition signed by 30% of all Conference members shall cause a recall election to be held within one month.

-- Upon a two-thirds vote of all members casting ballots, the officer shall be recalled and shall vacate his seat on the Executive Committee.
+- Upon a two-thirds vote of all Conference members casting ballots, the officer shall be recalled and shall vacate his or her seat on the Executive Committee.

-Other Conditions: Should circumstances arise where there is one remaining officer left, an Executive Committee shall be recruited from the membership and confirmed by the membership at the annual meeting.
+Other Conditions: Should circumstances arise where there is only one remaining officer, an Executive Committee shall be recruited from the membership and confirmed by the membership at the next regularly-scheduled Conference meeting.

-Executive Secretary: When deemed appropriate by the Executive Committee, with the approval of the membership at the annual meeting, an Executive Secretary shall be appointed.
-He shall serve at the pleasure of the Executive Committee, who shall recommend the amount, if any, of his stipend to the membership at the annual Fall meeting of the Conference.
+Executive Director: When deemed appropriate by the Executive Committee, with the approval of the Conference members at the Fall meeting of the Conference, an Executive Director shall be appointed.
+The Executive Director shall serve at the pleasure of the Executive Committee, which shall recommend the amount, if any, of his or her stipend to the membership at the annual Fall meeting of the Conference.
 The recommended stipend is authorized only upon the approval of a two-thirds majority vote of the Conference members present at the Fall Conference meeting who are eligible to vote.

-The duties of the Executive Secretary shall be to:
+The duties of the Executive Director shall be to:

 - Assist the president and Executive Committee in carrying out their assigned duties.

-- Report annually to the membership at the annual meeting.
+- Report annually to the membership at each regularly-scheduled Conference meeting.

-- With the approval of the president, he will call meetings of the Executive Committee and assist the president in conducting all meetings.
+- With the approval of the president, call meetings of the Executive Committee and assist the president in conducting all meetings.

-- Be responsible for carrying out all duties assigned him by the Executive Committee as well as all duties assigned by the membership at the annual meeting.
+- Be responsible for carrying out all duties assigned by the Executive Committee as well as all duties assigned by the membership at regularly-scheduled Conference meetings.

 Article V – Committees

-Executive Committee: The Executive Committee shall consist of the officers as elected by the membership, the past-president, and chairmen of the standing committees.
-It shall act as the governing body of the conference.
-A majority of the elected members shall constitute a quorum for conduct of business of the committee.
+Executive Committee: The Executive Committee shall consist of the officers as elected by the membership, the past-president, and chairs of the standing committees.
+It shall act as the governing body of the Conference.
+A majority of the elected members shall constitute a quorum for conducting the business of the committee.

 Among the duties of the Executive Committee are the following:

-- Set the agenda for the annual meeting.
+- Set the agenda for regularly-scheduled Conference meetings.

 - Make the necessary appointments to fulfill an unexpired term for any appointed or elected committee.

-- Determine the duties and activities of the Executive Secretary.
+- Determine the duties and activities of the Executive Director.

-- Report through the president the activities of the conference at the annual meeting.
+- Report through the president the activities of the Conference at each regularly-scheduled Conference meeting.

-Nominating Committee: A nominating committee, consisting of at least three members and chaired by the immediate past-president of the conference, shall be appointed by the president.
-It shall convene every other year in order to prepare a slate of nominees for the offices of the conference, and present this slate to the membership at every other annual meeting.
+Nominating Committee: A nominating committee, consisting of at least three members and chaired by the immediate past-president of the Conference, shall be appointed by the president.
+It shall convene every other year in order to prepare a slate of nominees for the offices of the Conference, and present this slate to the membership at every other regularly-scheduled Fall Conference meeting.
 The election of all officers shall be by a plurality of votes cast by those eligible to vote.

 Article VI – Meetings